cyrusmaz/cyrusmaz.github.io/_portfolio/portfolio-2.md

 ---
-title: "Machine Learning Project"
+title: "Machine Learning"
 excerpt: "Partial Bayesian Neural Networks"
 collection: portfolio
 ---

 [This](https://github.com/emadzadegan/emadzadegan.github.io/raw/master/files/CSC_2516_Project.pdf) is the course project for CSC 2516, the graduate graduate in neural networks offered by the University of Toronto.
+The accompanying code is contained [here](https://github.com/emadzadegan/emadzadegan.github.io/blob/master/files/CSC_2516_Project_code.ipynb).

 From the abstract:

 **We introduce a new neural network architecture called the Partial Bayesian Neural Network, which, in essence, is a hybrid of Bayesian and non-Bayesian neural